Sameer725/itbooks/README.md

 ```
 yarn ios

-Note: The project hasn't been tested on ios device as I don't own any Apple devices.
+Note: The project hasn't been tested on ios device.
 ```

 In another terminal, install the app on an Android: